DIY Organization: Making a Nib Organizer With Cardboard Scraps!

-During a recent office move, I purchased a few pieces of IKEA furniture (including the Alex drawers which are perfect for sheets of paper!), leaving me with a mountain of cardboard scraps.
+During a recent office move, I purchased a few pieces of IKEA furniture (including the Alex drawers which are great for sheets of paper!), leaving me with a mountain of cardboard scraps.
 It was a rather fortuitous discovery when I realized that these every day pieces of corrugated cardboard were perfect (and I mean, perfect) for holding—and more importantly, organizing—my calligraphy nibs.

 After my little discovery I searched Google and Pinterest to see how others have used cardboard in the same way.
 Surprisingly I didn't find much, but I found an awesome calligraphy nib book on Anne Elser's blog, and decided to make one myself, with a few customizations.